 Roots play an important role in a plant’s nutrient intake, similar to its leaves with photosynthesis — a system of converting light energy into food for your plant to feed on.
 While it is the leaves that enable this process, the roots help to bring soil nutrients through the vascular system of the plant and store nutrients during dormant periods.

 When transplanting a new plant, many people forget about the roots and worry that a lack of top growth (the part that stays above the ground) means that the plant is too small or weak to survive.
 In fact, it’s just the opposite!
 Long elaborate leafy tops are not ideal for transplanting, since they require continued sustenance to grow.
 This puts additional stress on a new plant, because it needs to focus its energy on getting established at planting time.
 Even if top growth isn’t excessive, having a mass of strong, healthy roots will encourage a plant to put on more top growth once it becomes established in its new environment.
 That’s why we pre-prune our bare-root fruit trees before shipping them out to you.
-Check out Pre-Pruning Fruit Trees for an article and video with more information about the balance that comes from pre-pruning.
+Read our article, Pre-Pruning Fruit Trees, (and watch the bonus video) for more information about the balance that comes from pre-pruning.

 Just as it is essential to understand the importance of healthy roots, it is also necessary to recognize symptoms of unhealthy roots.
 Roots transfer nutrients and water to the rest of the plant and, if there is an issue with the soil, you will usually notice a change in the top growth of your plant.

-One sign of a potential problem is the yellowing of leaves, or chlorosis — a decrease in the normal green color of leaves of plants.
-This can be caused by many root-related problems like a lack of soil nutrients, incorrect pH (blocks intake of necessary soil nutrients), over-watering, and more.
+One sign of a potential problem is the yellowing of leaves — a decrease in the normal green color of leaves of plants can be caused by many root-related problems like a lack of soil nutrients, incorrect pH (blocks intake of necessary soil nutrients), over-watering, and more.